-Ahhh!
-A whole week of healing music and community!
-MBIRA offers a Summer Mbira Camp in California: total immersion in traditional Shona mbira music of Zimbabwe, with great depth and respect for ancient tradition.
+A whole week of healing mbira music and community!
+The next MBIRA Camp sessions will be: (unknown!).
+MBIRA Camp is total immersion in traditional Shona mbira music of Zimbabwe, with great depth and respect for ancient tradition.
 Past mbira campers have come from all over North America, Australia, South America, Africa, Asia and Europe.
 Enroll now.

 Mbira Camps are led by Erica Azim, who has played and loved Shona mbira music since 1970, and has shared her passion for mbira with thousands of mbira students from all over the world.
 She has developed a teaching method designed specifically for the non-Zimbabwean student who desires to experience traditional Shona mbira music in its fullest depth.
-Some years MBIRA is able to bring a co-teacher for camp from Zimbabwe.
+MBIRA is bringing master musician ‘Samaita’ Vitalis Botsa from Zimbabwe to co-teach the 20-26 September 2020 Mbira Camp.

 Mbira Camp is sponsored by the non-profit organization MBIRA, devoted to the preservation and support of traditional Shona mbira music of Zimbabwe.